 Delivering on this promise requires a two-fold approach: (i) Building the data pipeline and SDKs to do a lot of heavy lifting for our products when it comes to data collection and the processing of this data, and (ii) democratizing the data access within the company to enable everyone to slice & dice the data we accumulate.

-Our Big Data team is responsible for building end-to-end data pipelines and delivering the processed data to the target services so that our Business Intelligence team can enable everyone to generate actionable insights.
+Our Big Data team is responsible for building end-to-end data pipelines and delivering the processed data to the target services so that our Data Science team can enable everyone to generate actionable insights.

 However, technology itself isn't enough to create impact: embracing this technology is vitally important.
 Luckily, we’ve got a team with a never-ending appetite for learning and experimentation, which ultimately empowers a data driven culture.

 Our approach to building data services is simple.
 Technology for the sake of technology is meaningless.
 Technology is most effective when it is purpose-driven; hence it should be targeted towards a purpose.
 We always aim to maximize the value we create when developing new services and that's how we make technology truly work for our users.

 As our user base grows, the volume of data increases at an ever-increasing rate.
 Our big data platform has evolved to keep pace.
 We currently collect billions of events and five terabytes of behavioral data each day.
 Our architecture consists of mobile SDKs, APIs, Go/Java/Python based services and a data warehouse to store and process close to a petabyte of user data.
 Our Data Science team creates data models and uses visualization tools to make it accessible by both technical and non-technical people.